pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_access-manager.md

 ```

 ### Error Responses
-If parsing fails, the token may be damaged; request a new one from your server.
+- Parsing errors may indicate a damaged token; request a new one.

 ## Set token

-setToken() updates the client’s authentication token.
+`setToken()` updates the client’s authentication token.

 ### Method(s)